Axelph237/Vega-Sector/- pages/Locations/Biomes/Lavender Meadows.md

 The Lavender Meadows are a beautiful sight to behold.
 Vast, rolling hills of a deep purple only broken by the occasional speckles of white and orange flowers crowning the grasses.
 Peaceful streams break the space between bluffs, a gentle breeze blowing across the air.
 ## Description
-Generally peaceful, these rolling mounds are
+Generally peaceful, these rolling mounds are the home to a variety of small prey species.

 ## Notable Inhabitants
 ### Fauna
+**Cragula**

 ### Flora